Quick Menu

-Quick Menu is a graphical user interface for MS-DOS developed by OSCS Software Development, Inc..
+Quick Menu (or QuikMenu) is a graphical user interface for MS-DOS developed by Glenn Glen Tippetts and Dave Riley of OSCS Software Development, Inc. in the early 1990's and later distributed by NeoSoft.
 Three versions were made: Quick Menu, Quick Menu II and Quick Menu III.

-In DOS users have to type all commands via the keyboard.
-By using the cd-command users could navigate through (sub)directories.
-The dir-command is used to show a list of all files in the current folder.
-The user had to search for the main startup file.
-This could be an EXE file, a COM file or a Batch file.
-An additional issue was that the directory could contain more of such files so it was sometimes unclear which was the main startup file.
-Normally, the correct startup command was in the manual or in a text file but the user had to remember the folder location and name of this main file.

-Quick Menu offered a solution: it is a graphical user environment in which the user could create his own menustructure.
-In each menu a submenu or some kind of shortcut could be created.
-In such shortcuts the user had to define the location of the main startup file.
-Of course, the user had to create the shortcut manually and had to link it with the main startup file once.
-From then the user could easily navigate through the menu and select the program they wanted to launch.

 Versions

 Version I

 Version I was released in 1990.
 It used a pure textual menu.
 The user could create some menu choices with a submenu and items which startup up a program.

 Version II

 This version was released in 1991.
 It was a real graphical interface where the user could create multiple screens.
 In each screen group icons and program icons could be placed together with a picture.
 The picture could be selected from an internal library or created with a picture editor which was part of the software.
 Background pictures could be set, passwords could be set on icons and main exit-command...
 Navigation was done by using the keyboard or a mouse.